 Away from the confines of the cottage, the Wolters also opened the door to a collaboration with storied composer Fiona Brice, whose credits include John Grant, Lost Horizons and Placebo.
 A “big bucket-list tick” for Jack and Lily, the team-up results in glorious arrangements across the album.

 On its release, Until the Tide Creeps In received rave reviews from Q, DIY, The Line of Best Fit and many others, while finding champions in Steve Lamacq and Shaun Keaveny.
 Meanwhile, extensive touring saw the Isles develop into a formidable live force, with ‘Gnarbone’ emerging as a sure-fire show-stopper.

 Now, the Isles have 11 more show-stoppers to add to the mix.
 At the album’s heart, the band’s core traits have never been stronger: the bond between the Wolters, a sensitivity towards complex feelings, a desire to celebrate life in all its facets and an ambitious reach combine to create an album that feels utterly, emphatically present on every front.

 Penelope Isles recently announced news of an extensive UK tour for November and December 2021.
-Tickets are available HERE.
+Tickets are available at https://www.penelopeisles.com.